 Please return her!
 Return her!
 Where have you hidden her!
 My dear child!
 I won’t forgive you!
 You thief!

-Sulyvahn eventually came to the Boreal Valley.
-Homesickness is unlikely to be what attracted him to this cold vale.
-If anything, it would have been Irithyll’s weaponization of the cold as seen with Outride Knight weapons, something which could advance his knowledge of cold sorcery.
-Another possibility is that he was aware that Yorshka had gone to meet her elder brother and tracked them down.
-If so, he may have been more interested in the brother over her.
+It was this thirst for knowledge which eventually brought Sulyvahn to the Boreal Valley.
+Homesickness is unlikely to be what attracted him there specifically.
+Instead, he may have been aware of Yorshka going off to meet her elder brother and tracked them down.
+If so, then he was probably more interested in the brother over her.
 Gwyndolin was a powerful sorcerer leading the pantheon of the largest religion in the outside world — someone a young sorcerer like Sulyvahn might idolize.
-This explains why the backwater academic approached the Boreal Valley rather than the neighboring Lothric with its Grand Archives or distant Vinheim with its sorcery academy.
+This explains why the backwater academic didn’t approach the neighboring Lothric with its Grand Archives or distant Vinheim with its Dragon School.
 If he could somehow get in Gwyndolin’s good graces, then his sorcery would surely reach new heights.

 Staff spear said to have been donated to the Darkmoon Knights before Sulyvahn had become Pontiff.